Installation Guide for Turf Reinforcement Mesh

-The plastic mesh is applied directly on top of the grass, held in place by steel u-pins and the grass encouraged to grow and entangle with the mesh.
+The plastic mesh is applied directly on top of the grass, held in place by steel u-pins and the grass is encouraged to grow and entangle with the mesh.
 In the growing season, March to October generally, the mesh would be expected to have ‘disappeared’ into the grass and be no longer visible within 5 to 6 weeks and then open to use.
 A spring / early summer installation will allow Suregreen TR turf reinforcement meshes to reach their optimum working condition quickly.
-However the product can be installed and used any time of the year when allowances are made for grass growing conditions.
+However, the product can be installed and used any time of the year when allowances are made for grass growing conditions.

 1. Basic requirements to achieve the best results.

 a.
-The grass area needs to be relatively flat and no steeper than 1 in 20 fall is advisable.
+The area needs to be relatively flat and no steeper than 1 in 20 fall is advisable.

 2. Installation of the Suregreen TR Turf reinforcement mesh

 a.
-Prior to installation the grass needs to be cut short.
+Prior to installation, the grass needs to be cut short.
 This will help in making sure the plastic mesh lays tight against the ground to allow the swiftest entanglement of grass roots and mesh.

 3. General notes